Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Visitors can sample a variety of local specialties, including panini, pasta, pizza, and gelato, or purchase ingredients to prepare their own meals.
 The Mercato Centrale is a must-visit destination for anyone interested in food and is a great place to experience the flavors and traditions of Tuscany.

 Leave the market to visit the original David statue by Michelangelo at the Accademia Gallery.
-You will need to pre-book tickets to be sure of entrance on the day you want.
+You will need to pre-book entrance tickets to ensure entrance on the day you want.

 The statue is considered one of the greatest masterpieces ever and a must-see for anyone visiting Florence.
 The Accademia Gallery is also home to a collection of important works of art, including other sculptures by Michelangelo.